davidortinau/SmartHotel360-Mobile/Documents/UpgradeDiary/UpgradingSmartHotel360.md

 4. UI Tests - I have a very small set of UI tests that use Xamarin.UITest
 5. Native code - I see platform effects, custom renderers, and some services.

-## The Plan
+At first glance, I don't see any blockers here so far.
+I do see work though.

-I don't see any blockers here so far, but I do see work.
 Here's how I plan to approach it.

 1. Upgrade to Xamarin.Forms 5.0
 2. Upgrade dependencies to latest versions